 The maps you run through are done through a top-down RPG formula, seen popular in games such as Diablo and Titan Quest.
 Armed with different classes of gear, such as swords or various forms of guns, you’ll be taking down multiple enemies, all at once, both alone and in hostile groups.
 Each weapon comes with a selection of different abilities which each have their own cooldown periods based on your gear and level-up choices.
 This is great for trying out different styles of gameplay and experimenting with new things.

 I chose a sniper rifle and shotgun as my initial load-out, but I soon switched the shotgun for a katana blade.
 I felt this new setup worked wonderfully, as the katana has no cooldown period while the sniper rifle was good for keeping your distance.
-To help with the onslaught, Warhammer 40,000: Inquisitor – Martyr has a cover system which allows you to hide behind objects so you can reload, let your abilities recharge, or heal.
+To help with the onslaught, Warhammer 40,000: Inquisitor – Martyr has a cover system that allows you to hide behind objects so you can reload, let your abilities recharge, or heal.

 Upon completing the first mission, you are taken to the hub area which you’ll return too after the completion of each mission from here on.
 It’s here where you’re able to swap out your gear, buy or sell loot, purchase boosts, and access features for co-op.
 Once you’re done with your setup, you’re able to select different galactic systems for side or story missions.
 You’re also given the ability to adjust the difficulty for each mission, increasing this will also increase the rewards you’ll receive upon success.